Trimmed sample means for robust uniform mean estimation and regression: Uniform mean estimation via trimmed means

-We consider bounds on $\Phi_P(\sF,\alpha,n,\varepsilon)$ in terms of moment conditions and measures of ``complexity''~ of the class $\sF$.
+In what follows, we consider bounds on $\Phi_P(\sF,\alpha,n,\varepsilon)$ in terms of moment conditions and measures of ``complexity''~ of the class $\sF$.
 For $1$-compatible $\sF$ and $\Pm$ as above, and exponents $p\geq 1$, we define the following (potentially infinite) moment quantities:

 As for our complexity measure of $\sF$ under $\Pm$, we take the expectation of the supremum of the empirical process over an uncontaminated sample (\ref{eq:defempirical}).
 The question we address is: how small can we expect $\Phi_P(\sF,\alpha,n,\varepsilon)$ to be in terms of the above parameters?
+The next theorem offers an answer to this question.